somyanath/Churn-Reduction/README.md

 training dataset that has customer usage pattern and respective data if the customer has moved out or not
 ##### Test_data.csv:
 test dataset that has customer usage pattern and respective data for which we have to predcit the churn.
-##### Report:
-The report describing the complete workflow and analysis of the project.

 ### I have included the project report.
 ### Soon I'll be uploading the HTML version for the same.